day8/re-frame-10x/README.md

 running `re-frame` application.
 It presents as a programmer's dashboard, delivering curated insight and illumination.

-It helps you find false assumptions faster.
+It helps you to find your false assumptions faster.

 ## Show Me
 [Conduit demo with re-frame-10x](https://jacekschae.github.io/conduit-re-frame-10x-demo/)